 The minimum performance threshold for this measure is equal to the federal standard of 80 percent, the point at which counties receive maximum federal bonus money.
-Because this measure is calculated on a Federal Fiscal Year (FFY) basis, counties were provided with baseline performance data in January 2015.
-Counties with performance below the threshold when FFY 2015 data is released in January 2016 will be required to complete a PIP.
+Because this measure is calculated on a Federal Fiscal Year (FFY) basis, counties were provided with performance data in January 2016.

 Minnesota has had strong performance on this measure, with nearly all counties meeting the 80 percent federal standard.
-In FFY 2014, all but two counties met the 80 percent federal goal.
-Statewide performance over the past three years has averaged from 86 to 88 percent.
-As shown in Figure 8, there was little variation across counties in performance on this measure.
-Performance in FFY 2014 varied from 76 percent to 98 percent.
+In FFY 2014, all but one county met the 80 percent federal goal and was required to complete a PIP.
+Statewide performance over the past three years has averaged from 86 to 89 percent.